 Subsequent proposed changes will be handled as part of routine licence processes such as licence assignments.
 Either way, operatorship approval is always processed as part of the licence administration process, PEARS.
 OGA generally expects licensees to choose the production operator from amongst themselves and for the chosen licensee to be the representative of all the licensees collectively.

 For these purposes, ‘licensee’ means those licensees with a beneficial interest in the field/subarea concerned.
 This is without prejudice to the fact that all licensees are jointly and severally responsible for obligations and liabilities arising on their licence, whether they have a beneficial interest or not.

 The degree of scrutiny of a new prospective field operator will depend on their existing track record, both on the UKCS and elsewhere, of financial, technical, management and environmental competence.
-Detailed guidance on the information required from a prospective operator can be found here.
+Here you can find detailed guidance on the information required from a prospective operator.

 OGA has no financial criteria for operatorship as such, separate from the criteria applied to a company as licensee.
 Note that OGA’s Financial Capacity criteria for field developments is stricter than those applied at licence award or licence assignment, in that each licensee has to demonstrate actual availability of cash resources to meet its share of the FDP Costs, not merely the capacity to raise the necessary cash, and that funding arrangements should include a reasonable contingency to cover cost overruns and other unplanned events.
-The OGA has issued separate financial guidance which may be found here.
+Here you can find separate financial guidance issued by the OGA.

 Leased facilities and contracting-out of field operations